gruntjs/grunt-contrib-qunit/docs/qunit-options.md

 Type: `boolean`
 Default: `false`

 When true, this will suppress the default logging for individually failed tests.
 Customized logging can be performed by listening to and responding to `qunit.log` events.
+Also suppresses unhandled exceptions messages and JS erros and when `true` overrides `printResourcesEvents`.

 ## (-- PhantomJS arguments)
 Type: `String`